 1 bunch chives, chopped

-Heat one tablespoon of olive oil in a large skillet over medium-high heat.
+Heat one tablespoon of olive oil in a large frying pan over medium-high heat.
 Add the mushrooms and cook for one minute, stirring constantly.
 Stir in one tablespoon of butter, reduce the heat to low and cook until the mushrooms are lightly browned and the pan is dry, about 5 minutes.
 Season with salt and pepper, transfer to a medium saucepan and set on low heat to keep warm.

 Stir in half of the chopped chives into the vegetables and stir to combine.To serve, divide the vegetable mixture among 2 pre-warmed plates and set a tilefish fillet on top.
 Garnish with the remaining chives and serve at once.